 Forty.
 Damn.
 I can honestly say that I didn’t think I’d ever get to this milestone.
 (And it’s still more than a month away, so maybe I need to knock on some wood!)
 I’ve been trying to think of how to celebrate the Big 4-O and discarding plans at every turn.
 International travel?
 Who has money for that?
 Vegas?
 Moooney.
 Disney World?
 Yeah, you get the picture.
-So, in lieu of making my friends go on some splashy, expensive, trip with me in the middle of winter, I’ve decided to make a list of 40 things I want to do in and around February.
+So, in lieu of making my friends go on some splashy, expensive, trip with me in the middle of winter, I’ve decided to make a list of 40 things I want to do throughout the course of my 40th year.
 I don’t expect to get them all done, but you never know!

 1. Go axe-throwing.